Structure for those who want precision.

 For many people, the ebook is enough.

-When the belief collapses, they stop immediately.
+When the belief collapses, they stop.

 Coaching is for the people who fully get it—but want the outcome held by structure.

-“Not because information is missing — but because execution drifts under stress, fatigue, and routine.”
+Not because information is missing—but because execution drifts under stress, fatigue, routine, and the realities of life.

 “What if I’m the rare person this doesn’t work for?”